openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

 @sphinxdirective

-OpenVINO toolkit could be used to accelerate Generative AI use cases as those mostly rely on model inference.
-When it comes to Generative Models, OpenVINO supports:
+Generative AI is an innovative technique that creates new data, such as text, images, video, or audio, using neural networks.
+OpenVINO accelerates Generative AI use cases as they mostly rely on model inference, allowing for faster development and better performance.
+When it comes to generative models, OpenVINO supports:

 * Conversion, optimization and inference for Text, Image and Audio generative models (for example, llama2, MPT, OPT, Stable Diffusion, Stable Diffusion XL, etc.)
 * Int8 weights compression for text generation models